John T. Flynn

 John Thomas Flynn (October 25, 1882 – April 13, 1964) was an American journalist best known for his opposition to President Franklin D. Roosevelt and to American entry into World War II.
-In September 1940, Flynn helped establish the America First Committee (AFC) which he abandoned when Pearl Harbor was attacked, switching to support of the war effort.
-He was also the first to advance the Pearl Harbor advance-knowledge conspiracy theory.
+In September 1940, Flynn helped establish the America First Committee (AFC), which he abandoned when Pearl Harbor was attacked a year later, switching to support of the war effort.
+In his intense opposition to Roosevelt, Flynn later went on to advance the Pearl Harbor advance-knowledge conspiracy theory.

 Career

 After graduating from Georgetown Law School, Flynn chose a career in journalism.
 He started at the New Haven Register, but eventually moved to New York, where he was financial editor of the New York Globe.
 During the 1920s and 1930s, he wrote articles for such leading publications as The New Republic, Harper's Magazine, and Collier's Weekly.
 He became one of the best-known political commentators in the United States.
 Like Oswald Garrison Villard, another key figure in the Old Right, Flynn was a leftist with populist inclinations during this period.
 He supported Franklin D. Roosevelt for president but criticized the New Deal.
 In 1939, he predicted that Social Security would be under water by 1970, and insolvent by 1980.